reinarin/coopcareers/dataproject/NBA_Tempo_and_Injuries.md

 can take actionable steps to reduce injuries.
-To do that, we will be examining different game statistics such as tempo (pace and possessions), games and players missed due to injury as well as cash earned during this period. and seeing how this affects championship success
+To do that, we will be examining different game statistics such as tempo (pace and possessions), games and players missed due to injury as well as cash earned during this period, and seeing how these affect championship success.

 ------------------------------------------------------------------------